mattheworiordan/capybara-screenshot/README.md

 Custom screenshot directory
 --------------------------
-By default screenshots are saved to the current working directory.
+By default screenshots are saved into `$APPLICATION_ROOT/tmp/capybara`.
 If you want to customize the location, override the file path as:

 ```ruby
 Capybara.save_and_open_page_path = "/file/path"